lgmorand/azure-devops-pipeline-decorators/src/debug-decorator/readme.md

-# A credential scanner decorator
+# A simple banner decorator

 This pipeline decorator will inject a banner in all workflows